 So, what is a golf club fitting?
 During a golf club fitting, a golf player goes to a specialty store and consults with an expert who helps find a set of golf clubs to perfectly match the player’s swing.

-Keep reading as we give you the white-glove experience on what to expect when you go in for a golf club fitting.
+Keep reading as we give you the white-glove experience on what to expect when you go in for a golf club fitting to ensure that you end up with the top golf clubs for your game.

 The Golf Club Fitting Experience